roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Your cunt, sir,' she responded, in a whispery voice.

  He marvelled at how wet she was becoming.
 The woman was worse than a slut.
 When he visited Louise, the mother had been so prim and proper, always wanting to be correct in how she behaved, and quick to criticise anyone who forgot their manners.
-Report_Story #3